Province of Westphalia: Industrialisation

 A precondition for industrial development was the expansion of transport infrastructure.
 From the end of the 18th century, rural highways (Chaussee) began to be constructed, rivers in the lower part of the Ruhr were made navigable for ship traffic, and canals were built.
 Most of all, railways were the motor of industrial development.
 In 1847, the Cologne-Minden Railway Company completed a west-east branch line from the Rhine to the Weser.
 The Bergisch-Markisch Railway Company's Elberfeld–Dortmund railway followed in 1849 and the Royal Westphalian Railway Company was established in the same year.

 Regions like Sauerland, which were only connected to the railway network in the 1860s or 1870s, remained economically marginal even in this age of economic growth.
 Some parts of these regions experienced a marked process of deindustrialisation.
-Instead, in many places, forestry took over, from that point on practiced in a sustainable manner.
+Instead, in many places, forestry took over, and from that point on was practiced in a sustainable manner.
 Only a few places, like Schmallenberg with its concentration on sock production, saw new industrial developments.
 The expansion of mining in the region also slowed.

 As the nineteenth century progressed, the coal mining industry in the Ruhr grew ever stronger.
 In the 1850s, Hermannshütte, Rothe Erde, Aplerbecker Hütte, Hörder Bergwerks- und Hütten-Verein, and Henrichshütte in Hattingen were established.
 As a result, some of the pre-industrial areas in Westphalia became marginal and were only able to succeed by concentrating on particular products (e.g. lead production in Hüsten).
 Even more new pit mines and mining companies were established in the Ruhr region in the following years, such as the Schalker Verein.
 Moreover, older factories grew into massive enterprises with several thousand employees.
 By the middle of the nineteenth century at the latest, the Westphalian portion of the Ruhr was clearly the economic centre of the province.